EOPS, CARE, CalWORKs, Guardian Scholars, & Grads to Be

 The Grads to Be Program at Cypress College is a safe space with supportive staff aimed at providing a variety of services and resources for undocumented students at Cypress College.
 Whether you are just starting your journey at Cypress or you have been a continuing student, we are here to help you flourish and cultivate a sense of belonging on campus.
 We are inclusive of every students’ experience and take a holistic approach in the services we provide.
 Our goal is to help you realize your academic, professional and personal success.

-EOPS is now accepting applications for the spring 2021 semester.
+EOPS is no longer accepting applications for the spring 2021 semester.
 However, we will begin accepting applications on May 1, 2021 for the fall 2021 semester.
 To apply, download the EOPS application at the button below and email the completed application to email@example.com.

 - In the email subject line, please include your: Last name, First name, Student ID number

 - In the body of the email, please include your:

 - Student ID number

 - For questions, please visit our Virtual Front Counter on Cranium Café or give us a call at (714) 484-7368.

 - Front desk staff will help answer any questions or concerns you may have, make appointments with counselors, assist with registration questions, and provide general information